intel/kubevirt-gfx-sriov/docs/ats/configure-virsh.md

 The `07:00.0` is the virtual PCIE address provided to the device by libvirt.

-Now you can install the right kernel, kernel modules and usermod drivers to utilize the vGPU from the VM.
+Now you can install the kernel modules and usermod drivers as provided in the steps [here](https://dgpu-docs.intel.com/installation-guides/ubuntu/ubuntu-jammy-arc.html?utm_source=pocket_mylist) to utilize the vGPU from the VM.